Antoinew2/First-Repository/README.md

 # First-Repository
-Will be comprised of my work on the book "Learn Java in 24 hours"
+Will be comprised of all my programming work and practice.